CanTalat-Yakan/Unity.Dependencies.GitFolderSynchronizer/README.md

 # Git Folder Synchronizer

-> Quick overview: Git CLI commands for the selected folder: fetch, pull, stage, commit and push using a stored HTTPS personal access token.
+> Quick overview: Git CLI commands to fetch, pull, stage, commit, and push changes in the selected folder using a stored HTTPS personal access token.

 A tiny editor utility that adds convenient Assets menu actions to fetch/pull and commit/push a Git repository directly from the Unity Project window.